-Near Field Communication (NFC) is a contactless communication technology operating over a radio using a base frequency of 13.56 MHz with a typical range of 2cm and a data rate of 424 Kbit/s.
+Near Field Communication (NFC) is a contactless communication technology operating over a radio using a base frequency of 13.56 MHz with a typical range of up to 2cm and data rate from 46kbit/s up to 1.7Mbp/s.
 In addition to data connections, NFC is unique in that one side can also transmit power over the connection allowing for battery-less operating modes.
 The NFC Forum defines a superset of Specifications that enable NFC connections for a variety of products including mobiles, tablets, wearables, automobiles, door locks, along with battery-less use case like tags in apparel, packaging, and other consumer products.
+The Certified Complaint range of NFC Forum connections is 5mm.

 Designed for Flexibility